The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

-All these real-world implementations reflect that user-centric digital identity constitutes a broader superset that encompasses distributed, decentralised and even SSI-aligned approaches.
+Although the above examples are not exhaustive, they illustrate a recurring pattern across real-world implementations.
 A consistent observation is that even the most decentralised architectures depend on forms of centralised governance or trust co-ordination.
 This again underscores the decentralisation paradox: user-centric approaches do not eliminate the involvement of authorities but rather redistribute and reframe it.
-In fact, governmental entities or other institutional actors continue to curate registries, trust lists or blockchains that anchor trust \cite{Gans-2022} \cite{RamosFernandez-2024}.
-Thus, even as users obtain increased control over their identity data, the surrounding infrastructure remains dependent on centralised components.
+In fact, governmental entities or other institutional actors continue to curate registries and trust lists that anchor trust \citep{Gans-2022, RamosFernandez-2024}.
+Thus, even as users obtain apparent control over their identity data, the surrounding infrastructure remains dependent on specific co-ordination mechanisms.